wangxiaoyunanne/docs/source/hive_pr_nibble.html.md

 ## Summary of Gunrock Implementation

-The algorithm in [Fountoulakis et al.](https://arxiv.org/pdf/1602.01886.pdf) maps in a straightforward manner to Gunrock.
+We implemented Algorithm 2 in [Fountoulakis et al.](https://arxiv.org/pdf/1602.01886.pdf), which maps nicely to Gunrock.
 We present the pseudocode below along with the corresponding Gunrock operations:
 ```
 A: adjacency matrix of graph
 D: diagonal degree matrix of graph